-Why is it important to have valid information in your WHOIS?
+Why is it important to have valid information?

 It is required by ICANN that all domains have valid information for WHOIS search.

-With this information, we can determine the owner of a domain name, its contact person in the event of a problem (the domain name administrative contact), and the technical contact administering the domain name.
+With this information, we can determine the owner of a domain name, its contact person in the event of a problem.

 What specific information does a WHOIS contain?

 The fields displayed when viewing the WHOIS include the following elements: